dgradecak/alfresco-mvc/README.md

 ===
 Personally I do not like webscripts because of the boilerplate code that comes with them (XML, FTL, Java/Javascript).
 Also I am not a big fan of javascript on the server side esither, as in a medium sized application this becomes unmaintainable.
 That is why I wrote Alfresco @MVC.

-Alfresco @MVC consists of several libraries for REST, AOP (and the deprecated QueryTemplate).
+Alfresco @MVC consists of several libraries for REST, AOP
 - Alfresco MVC REST enables the usage of the full Spring MVC stack within the context of a webscript, benefiting of Alfresco standard authentication and security
 - Alfresco MVC AOP enables simple handling of Alfresco transactions and Alfresco runAs mechanism with simple annotations